myyrakle/fire/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Wire
+about: Create a report to help us improve Fire
 ---

 You can use `go bug` to have a cool, automatically filled out bug template, or